 This protein helps in muscle building and keeps eyes healthy.
 They are also a good source of bioflavonoids and zinc which are important for the upkeep of eyes!

 The Nutty Solution!

 Consumption of nuts such as almonds, pistachios, walnuts etc, like fish, contains omega 3, vitamin E and fatty acids, which are well-known nutrients to improve eye health.
 Regulated consumption of these nuts will prove to be beneficial for the eyes!

-Besides consumption of nutrients to improve eye health, one also needs to consider other aspects such as keeping eyes clean by washing them regularly.
+Besides the consumption of nutrients to improve eye health, one also needs to consider other aspects such as keeping eyes clean by washing them regularly.

 Milk and yogurt are also good for health.
 Dairy products contain vitamins and zinc.

 Zinc is especially present in the choroid and retina.
 These minerals help to protect eyes from cataracts and help in improving the night vision.
 We can take milk in our diets and yogurts as snacks.

 Carrots are also vital for our healthy eyes.
 Carrots have vitamins and beta-carotene.
 Vitamins and beta-carotene protect from eye infections and other problems.